 You need to get approval if you are importing, moving, or using a new hazardous substance.
 We can guide you through the application process, and give you advice…

 Our chemical reassessment programme reviews hazardous substances that are approved for use in New Zealand.

 Group standards are approvals for a group of hazardous substances of a similar nature, type or use.

-We're finding ways to improve the effectiveness of the hazardous substances compliance system in New Zealand.
+An independent Technical Working Group evaluated the hazardous substances compliance system in New Zealand.

 A UN number is a four-digit number that identifies dangerous goods such as explosives, flammable liquids, oxidizers, and some acutely toxic substances.